racheli2969/my_time_manager/PROJECT_ARCHITECTURE_AND_DESIGN.md

 ### 6. **Security First**

 - Validate all inputs on both frontend and backend
-- Hash passwords with bcrypt
+- Hash passwords with bcrypt (10 salt rounds)
-- Use HTTPS for all communications
+- Use HTTPS for all communications in production
-- Implement JWT with expiry times
+- Implement JWT with expiry times (1 hour access, 7 days refresh)
-- Sanitize user input
+- Sanitize user input to prevent XSS attacks
-- Implement rate limiting
+- Implement rate limiting on auth endpoints
+- **Recent improvements**: Token refresh mechanism optimized, unused token references cleaned

 ---